How to stop spam calls & robocalls

 There are a number of possible explanations for why you’re suddenly getting so many spam calls.
 If you’re getting spam calls from a range of random phone numbers, then it’s possible your phone number is being passed around between data brokers, and the spammers are getting it from there.

-How to block unwanted calls on a landline for free
+How to block unwanted calls on a landline?

 Can spam calls be traced?